RamiroHR/Players_investment_Analysis_and_API/README.md

 <br>

 # Data
-The file ```nba_logreg.csv``` contains labeled data of several players.
+The file ```data.csv``` contains labeled data of several players.
 Data consists in various games statistics of the player.

 <br>